zenzombie/the-canvas-method/README.md

 - I can emphasize it
 - I can leave it as-is
 - I can simply understand it better
-- I can repaint the past without changing it
+- I can repaint the past without changing what happened

+## Non-Goals
+- This is not a productivity or self-improvement system
+- This framework does not replace other forms of support
+- This does not require change, action, or resolution.
+It is simply a way of observing.

 ## License
 This project is licensed under CC BY 4.0.
 You are free to share and adapt the material with attribution.